azzyrahman/flickrimagegallery/README.md

 Since user registration data needs to persist forever, I have chosen mysql as a storage.
 The recent search results were also planning to save in the database flickr_images.flickr_image table but could not implement yet.

+### Screens:

+Some screenshots have been added under flickrimagegallery/screens directory for application preview.